mozilla-services/screenshots/docs/deployment.md

-This document details the process we use to deploy Page Shot to our stage and production environments.
+This document details the process we use to deploy Firefox Screenshots to our stage and production environments.

 ## Overview of schedule ##